Dog Treats by Donna ~ DIY Chicken and Liver Pet Jerky

-Are you fed up of mass-market pet jerky and treats that contain stuff you can't even pronounce?
+Are you fed up with mass-market pet jerky and treats that contain stuff you can't even pronounce?

 Donna, and her daughter Jenna, came to our rescue with these easy-to-make treats made from real liver and chicken.
-The best thing about this treat is that it's not imported, it's not full of God-knows-what, it's got no preservatives, no added color, or fillers.
+The best thing about this treat is that it's not imported.
+It's not full of God-knows-what, it's got no preservatives, no added color, or fillers.

-First and foremost: use a sharp knife for the slicing of the meats.
+Use a sharp knife for the slicing of the meats.
 A really sharp knife!

 "My daughter Jenna does this for me because I have a reputation of being dangerous around myself with sharp objects!"
 Donna joked.

 I use boneless, skinless chicken breast.
 Trim off any excess fat.
 "Fat leaves grease stains on your carpet," says Donna.
-"Once you have the fat trimmed off, you can give them jerky on the couch if you want," she added with a smile.
+"Once you have the fat trimmed off, you can give them jerky on the couch, if you want," she added with a smile.